DragonetMC/DragonProxy/wiki/Welcome.md

-## Welcome do DragonProxy WIKI
+## Welcome to DragonProxy wiki

 ### 1. Presentation
-DragonProxy aim to be the first Minecraft PE <=> PC bridge, based on protocole translation.<br />
+DragonProxy is the only Minecraft: Bedrock Edition <=> Minecraft: Java Edition bridge, based on protocol translation.<br />
 With this proxy, PE players (W10, Android / IOS) can join PC servers.<br />
 This is probably the future of Minecraft servers, as Microsoft does not provide featured PE server publicly !

 ### 2. How it works
-Here is a small description of the protocole translator :<br />
+Here is a small description of the protocol translator :<br />

 - 1. [JRakNet](https://github.com/JRakNet/JRakNet)<br />
 This is a java based Raknet protocole implementation.